seothemes/child-theme-library/README.md

 # Child Theme Library

-A lightweight drop-in library for extending Genesis child themes.
+A configuration based drop-in library for extending Genesis child themes.

+### Why was the Child Theme Library built?

+The main purpose of the Child Theme Library is to provide a shareable codebase for commercial Genesis child themes.
+This is achieved by using configuration-based architecture to separate the theme's reusable logic from it's config.
+Using this approach, we are able to use a single codebase which can be heavily customized by passing in a configuration file.

+### How does it work?

 ## Installation